 Financial Therapy

-in Pleasant Hill and Alamo, CA
+in Alamo, CA

 Let's Connect

 Financial therapy helps navigate the emotional and psychological side of money.
-In family dynamics, money might fuel conflicts about fairness, responsibilities, and expectations.
-In business, it may be sparking tension over values, decisions, profit sharing, or spending.
-We explore the underlying thoughts and beliefs that shape the financial decisions and struggles you've been experiencing.
-We can address mental roadblocks or relationship conflicts stemming from inheritance issues, investments, or sudden wealth syndrome.
-We work towards transforming your relationship with money, while building healthy habits for long-term financial stability and overcoming beliefs that cause unnecessary stress or stagnation.
+In family dynamics, money might fuel conflicts around fairness, roles, responsibilities, and unspoken expectations.
+In business, it may spark tension over values, decision-making, profit sharing, or spending habits.
+Together, we explore the underlying patterns and beliefs that shape your financial decisions or internal struggles.
+We can also address mental roadblocks or relationship conflicts tied to inheritance issues, investments, or sudden wealth syndrome.

 What we help with: